Posted on

 This was also part of the collection I purchased.
 Though this doesn’t appear to be Keynote Records.
 Instead, it is Forward to Victory (Charge of the Tanks).
 Number 6309B.
 Taken from the film The Red Tanks and sung by the Moscow Military Chorus (courtesy of Artkino Pictures).
 The Pokrass brothers composed it.
 It’s essentially a single from the movie’s soundtrack.

-The Red Tanks or Tankisty was a movie made in 1939.
+The Red Tanks, or Tankisty, was a movie made in 1939.
 You can find the full film on YouTube here.

 You can download the MP3 here or listen to it below.